-Topological crystals can give not only the full classification of 3D crystalline fSPT phases, but also the systematic understanding of their HO topological surface theory.
-In this paper, we systematically investigate the HO topological surface theory of 3D crystalline fSPT phases by higher-order bulk-boundary correspondence, and conclude that all 2D block-states correspond to second-order topological surface theory, 1D block-states correspond to third-order topological surface theory and 0D block-state do not correspond to nontrivial topological surface theory.
-Furthermore, in the discussions of block-states in bulk, we have known that several nontrivial block-states are equivalent and can be mutual deformed by bubble equivalences.
-This fact can also be reflected by their HO topological surface theories: the HO topological surface theories of two bubble-equivalent block-states can be smoothly deformed into each other by ``plates'' constructions on the boundary (see Figs. \ref{surface} and \ref{Th2D U(1) surface}).
+Topological crystals not only yield a comprehensive classification of 3D crystalline fSPT phases but also provide a systematic understanding of their higher-order (HO) topological surface theories.
+In this paper, we undertake a systematic investigation of the HO topological surface theory of 3D crystalline fSPT phases using higher-order bulk-boundary correspondence.
+Our findings demonstrate that all 2D block states correspond to second-order topological surface theories, 1D block states correspond to third-order topological surface theories, and 0D block states do not give rise to nontrivial topological surface theories.
+Moreover, our analysis of block states in the bulk reveals that several nontrivial block states are equivalent and can be mutually deformed through bubble equivalences.
+This equivalence is also reflected in their HO topological surface theories, as the HO topological surface theories of two bubble-equivalent block states can be smoothly deformed into one another through "plates" constructions on the boundary (refer to Figs. \ref{surface} and \ref{Th2D U(1) surface}).
 The bubble equivalences in the bulk and ``plates'' equivalences on the boundary straightly manifest the bulk-boundary correspondence of 3D crystalline fSPT phases.

-We stress that our method can be applied to more general cases, such as 3D space group symmetric systems, and systems jointly protected by internal and crystalline symmetries.
-In the bulk, the block-states should respect not only the crystalline symmetry acting internally, but also the internal symmetry; on the boundary, the HO topological surface theory can also be straightly manifested by finite-size truncations, and so do the bulk-boundary correspondence.
+It is important to note that our methodology is not limited to the cases discussed in this paper, but can be extended to more general scenarios, such as 3D systems with space group symmetries or systems protected by a combination of internal and crystalline symmetries.
+In the bulk, the block states must adhere to both the internally acting crystalline symmetry and the internal symmetry.
+Similarly, on the boundary, the higher-order (HO) topological surface theory can be readily observed through finite-size truncations, reinforcing the concept of bulk-boundary correspondence.